 Memories are now the new commodity.
 Capitalist societies are no longer satisfied with tangible, materialistic gains and have begun looking into an intangible luxury, memories.

 A fictional visual identity of a clinic that offers services for the famous or upcoming "memory-makers", artist of their own right, with the extraction and storage of memory.
 The clinic also acts as an in-between for "memory-makers" and "memory collectors", holding auctions and even exhibitions for the promotion of the luxury, memory.

 Instinct: The Banking Collapse

-A publication explores the banking collapse through the behaviours between the human species and irrational humans, with structures of perception and the portrayal of real and illusionary.
+A publication that explores the banking collapse through the behaviours between the human species and irrational beings, with structures of perception and the portrayal of real and illusionary.

-Instinct reveals deep insight of psychology and pointing out the imperfections of a human mind, revealing the mistakes committed by both individual and professional investors of the financial crisis.
-Because people... well people often pay no need to fine-tuned economic models by doing things that are not rations, are not in their best interst, and are justified by numbers–but by emotion.
+Instinct reveals deep insight of psychology while pointing out the imperfections of a human mind, revealing the mistakes committed by both individual and professional investors of the financial crisis.
+People often pay no need to fine-tuned economic models by doing things that are not rational, are not in their best interest, and are justified not by numbers–but by emotion.